DeepsEffect/module-03-GIT/README.md

-This is a simple Chocolate website 🍫
+This is a very simple Chocolate website 🍫 this is also my first ever Github repository... 😀